 - Death: Identify how a partner's interest will be valued if the partner dies.

-Admission of partners: Indicate the process for admitting new general and limited partners into the partnership.
+- Admission of new partners: Indicate the process for admitting new partners into the partnership.

 - Right of first refusal: Specify that the partnership or individual partners will have the right to purchase a withdrawing partner's interest before the partner can offer to sell the interest to someone outside the partnership.

 - Duration of the partnership: Indicate the life of the partnership along with any events that may cause the partnership to dissolve prematurely.

 - Continuation of the partnership: Identify the criteria to enable the partners to continue the partnership if an event causing the dissolution of the partnership occurs.

 Advantages of a general partnership.

 - Multiple owners: A partnership can have more than one owner, unlike a sole proprietorship.